 2. Authorize a criminal background check.
 If you live in Massachusetts, a CORI (Criminal Offender Record Information) check is required.
 If you live anywhere else, a National Background Check is required.
 The forms must be notarized and accompanied by a clear copy of a photo ID.
 If you have had a criminal background check in the last calendar year, you may submit that instead.
-Send all forms to: GSRI, 500 Greenwich Ave, Warwick, RI 02886.
+Send all forms to: GSSNE, 500 Greenwich Ave, Warwick, RI 02886.

 If you register before the paperwork in steps 1 and 2 are cleared, please remember that the registration fee is non-refundable.

-If you are volunteering to be a troop leader or an assistant troop leader, please choose that position code.
+If you are volunteering to be a troop leader or an assistant troop leader, please choose that position code (01 or 02).
 Your position is "tentative" until you have completed the trainings below.
-Once approved by your Membership and Community Development Manager (MCDM), you will have access to your troop's roster online.
+Once approved by your Membership Specialist, you will have access to your troop's roster online.
 If you are volunteering in another capacity, please choose the appropriate position code; you will be notified if any further training is required.
 If you are volunteering as a troop leader os assistant leader, you will need to complete steps 4 - 8.